ariamdev/PokeNest-Backend/README.md

 ## ![Egg](https://raw.githubusercontent.com/msikma/pokesprite/master/items-outline/key-item/rule-book.png) Description of the project
 In PokeNest, users can have more than one Pokémon, choosing between the first generation starters and Eevee and its evolutions, as a virtual pet and perform various activities to take care of it and level it up.
-The project combines a backend made with Java in Spring Boot and a frontend made with REACT generated through ChatGPT, persisting in a database in MYSQL, creating a nostalgic experience that reflects the dynamics of a "tamagotchi", but with the charisma and the Pokémon universe.
+The project combines a backend made with Java in Spring Boot and a frontend made with REACT generated through ChatGPT, persisting in a database in MYSQL, creating a nostalgic experience that reflects the dynamics of a "tamagotchi", but with the charisma of the Pokémon universe.

 ## ![Egg](https://raw.githubusercontent.com/msikma/pokesprite/master/items-outline/key-item/mystery-egg.png) Main functionalities